You are here:

 - Identify the pupils likely to have the biggest gaps in knowledge

 - Use low-stakes assessment in lessons to see if your predictions were right

 - Guiding principles for effective catch-up from Mary Myatt and Tom Sherrington

 - You can use a tailor-made programme

 - Run after-school or lunchtime lessons

-- Consider one-on-one or small group tutoring
+- Consider 1-on-1 or small group tutoring

 More from The Key